 Obvious brand logos will also distract from the image, as will writing on clothing.

 Also, your little one may love their Frozen shirt but you may want to skip it for the family photo session.
 Just like patterns and writing, characters on shirts can be pretty distracting.

-2) Bold, bright solid colors:
+2) Neon or very bright solid colors: